-The Australian Government recognises that an Australian Apprentice may become disabled during their Australian Apprenticeship or that a disability may become apparent as the work duties become difficult.
+The Australian Government recognises that an Australian Apprentice may experience circumstances that lead to disability during their Australian Apprenticeship or that a disability may become apparent as the work duties become difficult.
 In these cases, an employer may apply for the Disability Australian Apprentice Wage Support after the Australian Apprenticeship has commenced or recommenced.
 The application process is the same as that outlined above.

 In these cases, an employer incentive may have been paid before the disability occurred or became apparent.
 If an employer successfully applies for the Disability Australian Apprentice Wage Support, it is not the intention of the Australian Government to recover any incentives that the employer had claimed in good faith before the Disability Australian Apprentice Wage Support eligibility was assessed.
-The Disability Australian Apprentice Wage Support can be claimed from the date the Australian Apprenticeship Network Provider approves eligibility for the Disability Australian Apprentice Wage Support and will not be backdated to the commencement date.
+The Disability Australian Apprentice Wage Support can be claimed from the date the Apprentice Connect Australia Provider assesses eligibility for the Disability Australian Apprentice Wage Support and will not be backdated to the commencement date.